Dill Pickles

 • Next, make the brine.
 I use a mix of water, white vinegar, sugar, and salt.
 If you’re not a sweet pickle person, don’t worry!
 The sugar doesn’t actually make the refrigerator pickles sweet.
 Instead, it balances the pungent vinegar and salt to create an irresistible sour pickle flavor.
 Heat the brine on the stove until the sugar and salt dissolve and pour it over the jarred cucumbers.
 Then, set the jars aside to cool to room temperature.

 • Finally, chill!
 This is the hard part!
 These guys aren’t ready right away – they need some time in the fridge to soak up the brine and become really flavorful.
 Dill pickle chips will be ready in 24 hours, while spears will take at least 48.
 They’ll keep in the fridge for several weeks, and they get better as time goes on.
-For best flavor, wait about 5 days.
+For the best flavor, wait about 5 days.

 Find the complete recipe with measurements below.